Paulina-Montoya/Capstone_Project_BootcampQA/README.md

     `test-open-report`

 ## Reviw code:
-8. To analyzes the JavaScript code and quickly find problems run the next command:
+8. To analyzes the JavaScript code and quickly find problems, run the next command:

     `npm run test-text`